 Australians have become less and less religious.
 And while religion-based niche dating sites and chat rooms exist, religion provided a kind of barrier from unconventional ideas including online dating.
 From 1976 to 2011, the number of religious young adults has reduced by over half.
 About 26% of all young adults in 2011 claimed to have no religion, a rise from 12% in 1976.
 Although the reduction is across the entire population, it is more pronounced among young people.
 This increased flexibility has made Australians more likely to tolerate such unconventional approaches as online dating.

 Results Are Matching Up With Traditional Dating

 Chat rooms and online dating platforms in Australia may have additional services like live text chat, video chat, voice call (VOIP), and message boards.
-Some chat rooms and online dating service providers can be accessed for free while others may charge a monthly or yearly fee.
-There are different versions of online dating platforms designed to meet different needs and in different ways.
+Some dating service providers can be accessed for free while others may charge a monthly or yearly fee.
+There are different versions of these platforms designed to meet different needs and in different ways.
 Some of the different branches include:

 Online niche dating is a type of streamlined matchmaking where users with particular interests or characteristics can contact each other with hopes of starting a casual or committed relationship.
 There are hundreds of categories based on characteristics such as financial status, race, cultural background, body weight, sexual orientation, etc. Some categories are based on interests such as sports, music, vegetarianism, and veganism.
 There are even categories for people who love the same movies, and those that suffer from the same sexually transmitted diseases.